-64 Conservation Groups 2.
-Soquel Canyon - This blke lane appears to cut through OCTA's Eagle Ridge Noted - Similar to roadways, bikeways are implemented by local jurisdictions.
+64 Conservation Groups 2.50quei Canyon - This bike lane appears to cut through OCTA's Eagle Ridge Noted - Similar to roadways, bikeways are implemented by local jurisdictions.
 As projects develop, impacts and safety will be assessed by the lead agencies.
-65 Conservation Groups (The EMP) also has the co-benefit of reducing greenhouse gases, reducing vehicle miles travelled, reducing lane congestion and traffic delays, and protecting threatened and endangered species-among many others.
-P. 86 - Added references to co-benefits 66 Conservation Groups Three ideas missing from the Plan include: The incorporation of charging stations for electric vehicles at OCTA facilities such as park and ride lots.
-The creation of improved transit stops that provide for better user experiences (including but not limited to shade structures, trash bins, landscaping, etc.) LA Metro has excellent examples of place based features incorporated into their stops.
-Opportunities for "on the go" options for system users (bikes, mopeds or user incorporate to the go" and bike share systems.
-This gives residente P. 111 Modified last sentence: "and/or partnerships with cities or private sector to implement publicly accessible" P. 81 identifies the OC Go Safe Transit Stop program (Project W), which provides funding for passenger amenities at the 100 busiest transit stops in Orange County and technology enhancements, such as real-time transit information.
-P. 118 has a "Ridesharing" discussion that discusses shared mobility products.
-City of Laguna Beach Advance the Laguna Canyon Road - El Toro to Canyon Acres Drive project from the concept list to the project list.
-P. 135 - Added asterix to the Laguna Canyon project in the Conceptual Project List stating "Contingent on voter approval of a local sales tax supporting the Laguna Canyon Road project, OCTA will include it in Orange County's financially constrained submittal for the 2020 RTP/SCS" 68 City of San Clemente Supports the draft 2018 LRTP Noted Baseline does not include FTIP Noted - The Baseline approach is consistent with CEQA process and it is intended to simplify analysis of demographic growth on the transportation system.
+65 (The EMP) also has the co-benefit of reducing greenhouse gases, reducing vehicle miles travelled, reducing lane congestion and traffic delays, and protecting threatened and endangered species-among many others.
+P. 86 - Added references to co-benefits 66 Conservation Groups 1.
+The incorporation of charging stations for electric vehicles at OCTA facilities such as park and ride lots.
+2. The creation of improved transit stops that provide for better user experiences (including but not limited to shade structures, trash bins, landscaping, etc.) LA Metro has excellent examples of place based features incorporated into their stops.
+3. Opportunities for "on the go" options for system users (bikes, mopeds or topicles) similar to the "car to go" and bike share systems.
+This gives residents 1) P. 111 Modified last sentence: "and/or partnerships with cities or private sector to implement publicly accessible" 2) P. 81 identifies the OC Go Safe Transit Stop program (Project W), which provides funding for passenger amenities at the 100 busiest transit stops in Orange County and technology enhancements, such as real-time transit information.
+3) P. 118 has a "Ridesharing" discussion that discusses shared mobility products.
+67 City of Laguna Beach Advance the Laguna Canyon Road - El Toro to Canyon Acres Drive project P. 135 - Added asterix to the Laguna Canyon project in the Conceptual Project List stating "Contingent on voter approval of a local sales tax supporting the Laguna Canyon Road project, OCTA will include it in Orange County's financially constrained submittal for the 2020 RTP/SCS" 68 City of San Clemente Supports the draft 2018 LRTP Noted 69 Baseline does not include FTIP Noted - The Baseline approach is consistent with CEQA process and it is intended to simplify analysis of demographic growth on the transportation system.
 70 City of Mission Viejo Recommend use of OCP-2018 P. 137 - Added: Traffic Model Update - Update Orange County Traffic Analysis Model to incorporate latest socioeconomic data.
-71 City of Mission Viejo Recommend including Baseline and Trend 2040 PM congestion maps, in addition to AM.
+71 Recommend including Baseline and Trend 2040 PM congestion maps, in addition to AM.
 Added PM performance maps and table to Appendix